Esser50K/msts-rs/README.md

 4. GLOBAL
 5. GUI

-Thats it!
+That's it!
 Just compile and run the application